- Credit Score

 Not if you make the wrong moves.
 Every year, thousands of investors get denied, get stuck with terrible terms, or lock themselves into loans they regret.
 The mistakes are almost always preventable, and they follow predictable patterns.

 Here are the seven most common mistakes that kill DSCR loan approvals and how to avoid every single one.
-If you’re still early in your research, start with our complete guide to DSCR Loan Financing for the fundamentals.
+If you’re still early in your research, start with our complete guide to DSCR loan financing for the fundamentals.

 Mistake 1: Overestimating Rental Income